reneghosh/cards/README.md

 ## Sample usage

-To begin building a card application, start from the HTML element with a unique id where you want to anchor the interface.
-Pass the id to the card builder, then chain API functions to build it.
+To begin building a formput page, start from the HTML element with a unique id where you want to anchor the interface.
+Pass the id to the formput builder, then chain API functions to build it.

 Example using it in a webpage: